Lockdown restrictions COVID-19 round 2

-The answer is NO. We will remain open as usual and we continue to offer our services at our locations in East Finchley and Kilburn and through our mobile division.
-We also have an emergency response of one hour for situations where essential workers have misplaced or lost the car keys, in need of car key repairs and more.
+The answer is NO. We will remain open as usual, and we continue to offer our services at our locations in East Finchley and Kilburn and through our mobile division.
+We also have an emergency response of one hour for situations where essential workers have misplaced or lost their car keys, in need of car key repairs and more.

 TIP of the trade:

-With the first wave of the virus and lockdown, we have learned many things about what to do, what not to do to protect ourselves and to help stop the spread.
-Among the many things recommended by the government, was to wash our hands regularly for at least 20 seconds at a time or to sanitise our hands and the areas that are most touched.
-The car keys are one of the things that we come in contact frequently with and here are 3 things that should not be done:
+With the first wave of the virus and lockdown, we have learned many things about what to do and what not to do to protect ourselves and to help stop the spread.
+Among the many things recommended by the government was to wash our hands regularly for at least 20 seconds at a time or to sanitise our hands and the areas that are most touched.
+Car keys are one of the things that we come in contact most frequently with and here are 3 things that should not be done:

 HERE IS WHY!
-The remotes, fob keys, most of them are not fully sealed therefore not waterproof.
-They contain inside an electronic circuit board and when the sanitiser or water gets to the electronic components it can damage them and most of the time beyond repair.
-By the same token, the car keys should not be microwaved either, as they contain metal components inside and outside of the key that will get damaged when the microwave is going to be turned on.
-At the same time, the appliance can get damaged if left on for a longer period of time.
-Should the key in question be the only car key and no other working car key is available, the cost for having a car key replacement done can be higher.
+Most remotes and fob keys are not fully sealed and therefore they’re not waterproof.
+They contain an electronic circuit board and when sanitiser or water gets to those electronic components it can damage them – most of the time completely beyond repair.
+By the same token, car keys should not be microwaved either, as they contain metal components inside and outside of the key all of which will get damaged in the microwave.
+At the same time, the appliance can get damaged if left on for a longer time.
+Should the key in question be the only car key and no other working car key is available, the cost of a replacement car key can be much higher.

-Car Keys Solutions is taking the Coronavirus very seriously and we are doing our part to:
+Car Keys Solutions is taking Coronavirus very seriously and we are doing our part:

-- To slow the spread of the virus, by having our technicians wearing a mask anytime they come in contact with any of our customers, sanitising their hands when washing is not available on the road and in our shops.
-We also kindly ask our customers that when visiting us, to please wear a mask as well and always ensure that only 2 persons at a time are present in any of our two locations.
-We are convinced that if each one of us is following the rules put in place with the second lockdown, we will be able to make a comeback to our once known normality.
+- We are slowing the spread of the virus by having our technicians wearing a mask every time they come into contact with any of our customers, and sanitising their hands when washing is not available on the road and in our shops.
+We also kindly ask our customers that when visiting us, to please wear a mask as well and always ensure that only 2 people at a time are present in any of our workshops.
+We are convinced that if each one of us is following the rules put in place with the second lockdown, we will be able to make a comeback to normal life.

 - We are committed to keep all the essential workers, essential businesses and all those that need to travel for all legally approved reasons, up and running at all times.